abenkoula71/day15-posa-bottom-bar/README.md

 A vertical fullscreen scroll implementation that snaps in place, similar to the TikTok app.

-# 1-Add the  Persistent Bottom Navigation Bar dependency in your pubspec.yaml file.
+# 1-Add the  Persistent posa_bottom_bar dependency in your pubspec.yaml file.

 ```
 dependencies: